Over 163 People In Several States Sickened By McDonald’s Tainted Salads

 “At this time, despite the intensive investigation by federal authorities and state health agencies around the country, no source has yet been named for this outbreak.
 The decision by McDonald’s to change suppliers of certain components should in no way suggest that Fresh Express is implicated as a source.”

-Common symptoms of Cyclosporiasis, usually begin to experience symptoms within a week, according to the CDC.
+Victims of Cyclosporiasis usually begin to experience symptoms within a week, according to the CDC.
 Since Cyclosporiasis affects the intestines, people may experience diarrhea that can be watery or explosive, stomach cramps, nausea and/or vomiting.
 Additionally, they are often met with headaches, fevers, and other “flu-like symptoms.”
 When left untreated, symptoms of Cyclosporiasis can last over a month.

 The CDC reports that, at the moment, there is no correlation between the Cyclosporiasis outbreak at McDonald’s and the ongoing outbreak of vegetable trays made by Del Monte.
 Del Monte has now recalled all of their vegetable trays.